freedomofpress/securedrop-docs/docs/source/how_to_submit.rst

 |Source Interface with JavaScript Disabled|

 You should now see a screen that shows the unique codename that SecureDrop has generated for you.
 Note that your codename will not be the same as the codename shown in the image below.
 It is extremely important that you both remember this code and keep it secret.
-After submitting documents, you will need to provide this code to log back in and check for responses.
+You will need to provide this code to log back in and check for responses from Journalists or send additional messages and files in the future.

 |Memorizing your codename|